Degree: Master of Science

 Admission Procedures: See additional information regarding Graduate Admission policies and International Graduate Application online.

-All M.S. students complete 30 units of graduate work.
-No more than three courses may be at the 500 level.
-In addition to completing the core courses listed below, all students choose a concentration and select their elective courses from among those courses appropriate for that concentration (see below).
+All students complete 37 units of graduate work.
+No more than three courses may be taken at the 500 level.